samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

         channel: make-it-rain-alerts
 ```

-This isn't that great, as you may forget to change the alert rules if you
+This isn't that great, as you may forget to change the alert rules if your
 channel changes.
 You also need to repeat the channel label across all your
 rules, or have your alert wind up in the catch-all `#specialops` alert
 graveyard- alerts that are silently dropped are never good news.